gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 **Note:** If the JWT is close to expiration and the session is still active a JWT refresh will be triggered in `JWT_REFRESH` minutes before expiration.
 `JWT_REFRESH` is an environment variable stating the number of minutes before the JWT expiration the refresh will be triggered.
 The default value is 5 minutes.

+## Service to Application Router Beta version

+The application router can receive a consumer service xsuaa JWT token and use it to access the UI and the data.
+The JWT token is passed to the application router in the "x-approuter-authorization" header of the request.
+For more information, see [Authorization Header](#authorization-header).

+**Note**: The xsuaa JWT token is generated with the same xsuaa service instance that is bound to the application router.

+**Caution**: You should not use SAP Cloud Platform beta features in subaccounts that belong to productive enterprise accounts.
+Any use of beta functionality is at the customer's own risk, and SAP shall not be liable for errors or damages caused by the use of beta features.
+For more information, see Using [Beta Features in Subaccounts](<https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/8ed4a705efa0431b910056c0acdbf377.html#43dfee6e1c174d978195197a8fb0a24a.html>).

 ## Central Logout